NimbusInformatics/bdcat-ingest-prototype/README.md

 ## Setup Instructions for Ubuntu 20.04 LTS

+In version 1.0, files on cloud services are downloaded before having their checksum calculated and uploaded.
+Please ensure that your VM has enough disk storage space for the largest file in your manifest file.

     sudo apt update
     sudo apt -y install python3-pip awscli gcc python-dev python-setuptools libffi-dev